 In this article, we will take a look at two of the most popular web frameworks in Python: Django and Flask.

 Here, we will be covering how each of these frameworks compares when looking at their learning curves, how easy it is to get started.
-Next, we'll also be looking at how these two stands against each other with concluding by when to use one of them.
+Next, we'll also be looking at how these two stand against each other with concluding by when to use one of them.

 One of the easiest ways to compare two frameworks is by installing them and taking note how easily a user can get started with it, which is exactly what we will do next.
 We will try setting up Django and Flask on a Linux machine and create an app to see how easy (or difficult) the process is with each one.